 “The Beginning of August is Hats ON Again for All of Us”

 “The End of May is Hats OFF Day”

-No, ACT early childhood services should always aim to take care when spending time outdoors when UV levels are 3 and above.
+Absolutely Not, ACT schools and early childhood services should implement SunSmart behaviour when spending time outdoors when UV levels are 3 and above.

-However as UV levels become more intense during the daylight saving/summer period of the year, Canberra childhood services and schools should be aiming to at least minimise outdoor activities as much as reasonably practicable between the daily 'peak UV period' (ie between 11am and 3pm).
-If you are outdoors during this period then minimise the time, be SunSmart and always seek shade.
+However as UV levels become more intense during the daylight saving/summer period of the year, Canberra schools & childhood services should minimise outdoor activities as much as reasonably practicable between the daily 'peak UV period' (ie between 11am and 3pm).
+If you are outdoors during this peak UV period then minimise the time, be SunSmart and always seek out shade.

-Remember children need to be active everyday, and getting outdoors to acheive this is fine, just remember to be SunSmart and take that extra care when UV levels are at their peak during the middle of the day.
+Remember children need to be active everyday, and getting outdoors to achieve this is fine, just remember to be SunSmart and take that extra care when UV levels are at their peak during the middle of the day in Summer.

 The short answer is NO, especially during summer.
 Well designed shade (natural or constructed) is one of the most effective ways to reduce direct exposure to the sun’s UV radiation.
 However, even with good shade children can still be exposed to direct and indirect UV radiation because:

 - They are active and move in and out of shade